cncf/landscape/README.md

 The [CNCF](https://www.cncf.io) Cloud Native Landscape Project is intended as a map through the previously uncharted terrain of cloud native technologies.
 This attempts to categorize many of the most popular projects and product offerings in the cloud native space.
 It is under development by [CNCF](https://www.cncf.io) with assistance from [Redpoint](https://www.redpoint.com/) and [Amplify](http://www.amplifypartners.com).
 There are many routes to deploying a cloud native application, with CNCF Projects representing a particularly well-traveled path.

+The Serverless Landscape is a zoomed-in view on that portion of the Cloud Native Landscape.

 Suggestions for improvements are welcome.
 Please keep in mind these considerations:

 * We generally will only list a company in one box, to represent its major or best known offering.
 We occasionally make exceptions for large companies.